 We determine the amount and scope of reinsurance coverage to purchase each year based on a number of factors.
 These factors include the evaluation of the risks accepted, consultations with reinsurance intermediates and a review of market conditions, including the availability and pricing of reinsurance.
 A primary factor in the selection of reinsurers from whom we purchase reinsurance is their financial strength.
 Our reinsurance arrangements are generally renegotiated annually.
-We expect a 8.7% increase in spend for our 2018 reinsurance contracts.
-For the year ended December 31, 2017, we ceded to reinsurers \$8.0 million of written premiums, compared to \$8.1 million of written premiums for the year ended December 31, 2016.
+We expect a 3.1% increase in spend for our 2017 reinsurance contracts.
+For the year ended December 31, 2016, we ceded to reinsurers \$8.1 million of written premiums, compared to \$7.8 million of written premiums for the year ended December 31, 2015.
+Of the \$8.1 million spent on 2016 reinsurance premiums, \$0.6 was from new contracts.
+Without the new contracts, 2016 spend would have been \$7.5 million, or a decrease of 3.8%.

-The chart below illustrates the 2018 reinsurance coverage under our excess of loss treaty for individual liability and property risks (with the defined terms listed below the chart):
+The chart below illustrates the 2017 reinsurance coverage under our excess of loss treaty for individual liability and property risks (with the defined terms listed below the chart):

 Term Meaning 1 @ x% "1" refers to the number of times that we reinstate the coverage.
 The number prior to the "%" sign indicates the overall cost to us when reinstating coverage.
-AAD This is short for Aggregate Annual Deductible.
-Aggregate annual deductible is the maximum amount policyholders need to pay within a policy period before their insurer pays for covered losses.
-Aggregate Catastrophe An aggregate catastrophe treaty is a reinsurance cover designed to help us manage the effects of Darlant Carrage multiple extreme weather events on our results.
+Aggregate Catastrophe An aggregate catastrophe treaty is a reinsurance cover designed to help us manage the effects of multiple extreme weather events on our results.
 Basket Coverage Excess liability insurance that attaches once retained losses for several lines of coverage (e.g., Workers compensation, Business Owners Liability, or Liquor Liability) reach a certain specified level.
 If we have one loss occurrence with \$500,000 incurred on both a workers compensation claim and a liquor liability claim, this coverage limits our retention to \$500,000 and not \$500,000 per claim.
-Casualty For this chart, this refers to our liquor liability, business owners liability, workers compensation and - · · · · · · · · · · · · · · · · · · · any umbrella policies.
+Casualty For this chart, this refers to our liquor liability, business owners liability, workers compensation and any umbrella policies.
 Free & Unlimited This refers to the number and cost of reinstating the reinsurance coverage.
 With this wording, each separate loss occurrences above the retention will be covered by the treaty.
 Inures Our Workers Compensation Reinsurance contracts are first applied to reduce the loss subject to the Casualty XOL contract and are said to inure to the benefit of the Casualty XOL contract.
-MAOL This reinsurance sublimit puts a cap on the maximum loss any one life/claimant can contribute to Per Risk the reinsurance recoverable.
+MAOL This reinsurance sublimit puts a cap on the maximum loss any one life/claimant can contribute to the reinsurance recoverable.
 Per Risk Reinsurance in which the reinsurance limit and our loss retention apply "per risk," rather than per accident, per event, or in the aggregate.
-Retention The amount of loss and settlement expense retained by us either per occurrence on casualty losses or Retention per risk on property claims WC This is short for Workers Compensation.
-XOL This is short for Excess of Loss reinsurance coverage.
-XS This is short for Excess.
+Retention The amount of loss and settlement expense retained by us either per occurrence on casualty losses or per risk on property claims WC This is short for Workers Compensation.
+XOL This is short for Excess of Loss reinsurance coverage. xs This is short for Excess.
 For example, our Property per Risk tower has three separate contracts providing coverage.
 The top layer in that tower provides \$7.0 million coverage for each risk with losses in excess of \$5.0 million.